 She was the longest surviving child of Joseph and Fanny Stewart.

 Doris had a few adventures later in life, she collected signatures of famous people all over the world and then sold them.It is believed she sold her brothers` war medals which is a great shame.

 She used the money to go on trips abroad on her own.
 She was quite a solitary soul.

-The following images show a newspaper clipping about Doris’ hobby, and of Doris on a float at Bollington Carnival in 1955.
-In the close-up Doris is on the left, with Mary Nolan, Joyce Hayman, Joan Walker, Cathleen ? and 2 others.
+The following images show a newspaper clipping about Doris’s `hobby`,and of Doris on a float at Bollington Carnival in 1955.
+In the close-up Doris is on the left, with Mary Nolan, Joyce Hayman, Joan Walker, Cathleen ? and two others.

 Alice Beatrice Stewart

 ‘Beattie’ was the youngest daughter of Joseph and Fanny Stewart.
 She worked at Ingersley Vale Bleachworks and later married Fred Bamford 1894-1962 from Grimshaw Lane, Bollington.
 They moved to Dialstone Lane, Stockport and had one son Frederick Gordon Bamford 1922-1988.
 Beattie died in 1979 at the age of seventy nine.
 The following photos are of Beattie with brother Donald and sister Doris (click on photo to enlarge), and Beattie when she was in her twenties.

 Alice Margaret Stewart died aged just four months.
 Below is her death certificate (click to enlarge):

 Follow the family tree, start with Joseph Stewart.